Teju-001/Teju-001/README.md

 When most people see a spreadsheet and a grid, all I see is a narrative waiting for a narrator.
 I am a **Data Analyst** with a heavy lean towards **SQL** and a background in professional **Writing and Communication**.
 I don't just "run queries" I investigate.
 I find the "why" behind the "what", and then I use my writing talent to translate those technical whispers into a corporate shout.

 ## THE BACKSTORY
 If you are reading this, you are catching me at a pivotal moment.
-For a while, I was the "talented student" waiting for the right spark..
+For a while, I was the "talented student" waiting for the right spark.
 Well, the spark just turned into a bonfire.
 With my 25th birthday approaching, I have decided to stop being a "potential success" and start being a practical one.
-I have spent my time mastering the logic of **SQL**, and now I am spending my days in "YpuTube university" perfecting **PowerBI** and **Excel**.
+I have spent my time mastering the logic of **SQL**, and now I am spending my days in "YouTube university" perfecting **PowerBI** and **Excel**.
 I am a blend of technical grit and creative flair, a rare breed that can clean a messy database and then write the press release that explains why those numbers matter to the public.

 ## The Toolkit
 **The Engine (SQL):** I am comfortable getting my hands dirty with JOINs, CTEs, and subqueries. if the data is hiding, I'll try my best to find it.